Mouxy: The end of the war

 August 21, 1944, Aix and its surroundings were liberated.
 The occupiers surrendered to the encircling forces beginning at 23:30.
 A departmental Committee of Liberation and Resistance movements, was established, and Lucien Rose became prefect.
 In the aftermath of the Second World War, the territory was disrupted.

 Many territorial changes occurred in the 1950s and mainly during the [30 years of postwar prosperity known in France as the] Trente Glorieuses [(Glorious Thirty, the 30-years immediately following World War II)].
 These changes resulted in the construction of new housing, and as a result, development of urban life in still-rural areas.

 Later, in the context of sustainable development, in 1995 the Rhône-Alpes region developed regional natural parks enhanced by the Massif des Bauges (regional natural park of the Bauges).

 Mont Revard and its influence in the 20th century

 Mouxy connects the Valley of Aix-les-Bains to the mountain.
 The Revard ski station in 1908, was the first ski resort in France, which participated actively in the construction of infrastructure of transport through Mouxy (rack and cable car) to carry skiers to the Summit, and this until [the system was improved] in 1969.
 Mouxy thus had two stations.

-Demographic growth
+Population

 Like its peripheral communes, Mouxy has had (and is still having) a strong increase in population since the 1930s, particularly in the 1980s.
 At the departmental level, the rural exodus has been pronounced.

 The main points at the departmental level are the increase in the size of the cities, a location in the heart of important communication routes and the creations of universities such as Technolac (important high-tech research and development facility about ten kilometers from Mouxy).